php-fig/fig-standards/proposed/http-message.md

      * This method MUST retain the state of the current instance, and return
      * an instance that contains the specified query string.
      *
-     * If the query string is prefixed by "?", that character MUST be removed.
-     * Additionally, the query string SHOULD be parseable by parse_str() in
-     * order to be valid.
+     * The query string SHOULD be parseable by parse_str() in order to be valid.
      *
      * The implementation MUST percent-encode reserved characters as
      * specified in RFC 3986, Section 2, but MUST NOT double-encode any